Kenneth Feinberg: Archdiocese of New York Independent Reconciliation and Compensation Program

 In 2016, the Archdiocese of New York established the Independent Reconciliation and Compensation Program run by Kenneth Feinberg.
 This Independent Reconciliation and Compensation Program (the "IRCP") follows in the wake of initiatives already implemented by the Archdiocese of New York (the "Archdiocese") to address the problem of sexual abuse of minors alleged against clergy of the Archdiocese.
 The IRCP is a new program designed to compensate eligible victims of abuse.
 During past years, the Archdiocese has received various individual complaints alleging sexual abuse by clergy of the Archdiocese.
 This Protocol outlines the eligibility criteria requirements and the process for these individuals to submit and resolve claims alleging such sexual abuse.
 This Protocol governs only those individual claims previously submitted to the Archdiocese and will be considered Phase I of a two-phase Program.

 United Methodist Church

 In 2019, Feinberg worked pro bono to mediate the impasse between representatives of factions within the United Methodist Church regarding its position on homosexuality.
 Consequently on January 3, 2020, the parties unanimously agreed to present a plan to the 2020 General Conference to spin off one or more traditionalist denominations and allow churches and denominations to leave or remain, while dividing church assets.

 Roundup Product Litigation

 In 2021, Feinberg was appointed as the Special Master in the Roundup Product Multi-District Litigation by the United States District Court, Northern California District.
-Feinberg is once again determining the value of a persons life to help Bayer settle thousands of law suits.
+Feinberg is once again determining the value of a person's life to help Bayer settle thousands of law suits.

 Personal life

 Feinberg and his wife, Diane ("Dede") Shaff, have three children and four grandchildren.

+He was awarded an honorary Doctor of Humane Letters and gave the commencement address at Saint Anselm College in 2023.